rerun/rerun/README.md

     [modules]
       freddy: "A dancer in a red beret and matching suspenders"

-To list the commands available from the 'freddy' module add `-m module`:
+To list the commands available from the 'freddy' module run:

     $ rerun freddy
     freddy: